 Join Hopi Cultural Preservation Director Stewart Koyiyumptewa and world flute virtuoso Gary Stroutsos for a concert and discussion on the importance of the Grand Canyon as a cultural landscape and the 1,500-year-old Hopi long flute.
-Excerpts from the film Ongtupqa, recently featured on Arizona PBS, will be shown along with live music on flute, Hopi log drum and clay pot percussion on Tuesday, April 23, 2019, at 6:30 pm in the Great font>
+Excerpts from the film Ongtupqa, recently featured on Arizona PBS, will be shown along with live music on flute, Hopi log drum and clay pot percussion on Tuesday, April 23, 2019, at 6:30 pm in the Great Room.

 This is a Hopi cultural music and video project celebrating the most ancient sounds to emerge from Ongtupqa (the Hopi name for Grand Canyon which translates to "Salt Canyon").
 In addition to a musical concert featuring an ancient Hopi flute and clay drums, originally recorded in the Desert View Watchtower in the Grand Canyon, the program will include the excepts from a video of the Grand Canyon entitled Ongtupqa that was recently shown in its entirety on Arizona Public Television.